Executive Career Coach

 Director, Career Development, MBA & Specialty Masters

-Rose Keating serves as Director of Career Career Development, leading the teams supporting the MBA, MFin, MBAn and MSMS programs.
+Rose Keating (she/her) serves as Director of Career Development, leading the career teams supporting the MBA, MFin, MBAn and MSMS programs.
 Rose is also the CDO liaison to the Entrepreneurship Club.

 Rose has been designing career outcomes for graduate business students and private clients since 2012 and has coached clients from 120+ countries to successfully land jobs across all 7 continents.
-She began her career as a Staffing Consultant at Beacon Hill Staffing Group and later transitioned to project management at a technology start-up and global pharmaceutical company.
-Rose coached MBAs at Hult International Business School and led MBA Career Development at Questrom School of Business before joining the CDO team at MIT Sloan in May 2020.
-Rose holds a BS in Business Administration from the School of Management at Boston University and a M.Ed. in Leadership and Policy Studies in 2020 from Boston University.
+Rose developed international job search expertise while coaching MBAs at Hult International Business School and led Graduate Career Development at Questrom School of Business before joining the CDO team at MIT Sloan in May 2020.

-Rose grew up on Cape Cod in an big family with three siblings.
-She is committed to social justice and is passionate about supporting first-generation and low-income students navigate graduate school career decisions.
+Coming from a working-class family, Rose is committed to social and economic justice and is passionate about supporting first-generation and low-income students navigate graduate school career decisions.
 Rose believes we must critically examine the systems and policies we rely on to educate our students, and ensure we facilitate opportunities that enable all students to build meaningful careers regardless of background, status or place in society.

 Top Strengths: Individualization | Achiever | Learner | Activator | Restorative